eomerdws/PhilipposPracticum/README.md

 I accomplished all of these goals for myself.
 The good thing is that just hours after I decided to stop the power in our area was knocked out by a storm.
-That power outage lasted for 16 hours.
-Half of the last part of the jam would have been very stressful for me had I not already decided to stop for this jam.
-I hope in the future to finish one, but my most important goals are to learn something in doing the jam.
+This power outage lasted for 16 hours.
+Half of the last part of the jam would have been very stressful for me had I not already decided to stop.
+I hope in the future to finish a jam, but my strongest goals for myself are to learn.